Saptak10/Saptak10/README.md

 ### On the side journey,

-- 🎸 I love to play Guitar along with singing
+- 🎸 I love to play Guitar along with Singing and Beatboxing.
-- 🥊 I am into fitness by hitting the Gym and doing calisthenics training.
+- 🥊 I am into fitness by hitting the Gym consistently and doing calisthenics training.
 - 💻 Exploring new technologies and upskilling myself from the internet.
 - ⚡ Coding and solving different problems and participating in contests